Home Employee Time Tracking Employee Time Tracking System

 Ethical considerations

 Time tracking methods can range from simple to complex, and some of them may not be all that ethical.
-This is due to the extent of employee monitoring that some employers use.
-Some time tracking solutions include features like taking periodic screenshots on work laptops, monitoring browsing history, and other types of data gathering.
+This is due to the extent of employee monitoring that some employers use, and workers do have employee privacy rights that place real limits on what employers can track.

 These types of features can be genuinely helpful for generating insights into how employees are spending their time.
 However, they can also give employees the impression that their employer doesn’t trust them.
 This can foster a toxic workplace culture, and result in lowered employee satisfaction.

 Thankfully, there are plenty of time tracking solutions that effectively track time without making employees feel like they’re being spied on.
-If a business wants to promote fairness in the workplace, they should implement an employee time tracking app like Workyard that’s good for both the employees and themselves.

 U.S. labor laws are clear: businesses have to keep accurate records of hours worked by employees.
 In some cases, there will also be state or local laws that regulate the way businesses track employee hours.